tkeskita/snappyhexmesh_gui/docs/snappy_gui.rst

 * **A good coverage for layer addition with SnappyHexMesh is possible, but it has several prerequisites**

-  * Enough volume above boundary surfaces to displace (squash) the base mesh cells and to add the layer cells.
-Total thickness of layers needs to fit in.
+  * Enough volume between boundary surfaces to displace (shrink) the base mesh cells, to make space for the layer cells.
+Total thickness of layers needs to "fit in".
   * Enough refinement level (small enough cells) near curving surfaces.
   * Low curvature in locations where refinement level (cell size) changes.

-* **SnappyHexMesh works best with cubic background mesh** extending over all of the geometry bounds.
-* **Provide meshes/definitions for ALL boundary surfaces** for SnappyHexMesh, otherwise snapping may not work properly.
 * **Good snapping to sharp edges (feature edge snapping)** depends on snapping settings and mesh quality settings.
 Edge meshes should be provided only for those edges for which snapping is wanted, to avoid misplaced snapping.
-* Always check the resulting mesh with `checkMesh` and review it visually in Paraview before you apply the mesh in your application.
+* **Always check the resulting mesh** with `checkMesh` and review it visually in Paraview before you apply the mesh in your application.

 Installation and Start-up